toddobryan/image/src/sphinx/bitmaps.rst

     scala> h.display()

-should show you a nice dialog box.
-Note that images aren't read from the file until they're needed, so if the file is missing, you mis-typed the name, or the file isn't really an image, you won't get an error message until you've tried to use the image in some way.
+should show you a nice dialog box with a picture of that 'H'.
+Of course, trying to load an image from a file that doesn't exist (or that you misspelled) will cause an error.

 Bitmaps from the Web
 --------------------